impress-org/givewp/README.md

 # [Give - Democratizing Generosity](https://givewp.com "Give - Democratizing Generosity") #

 We know how important fundraising online is to accomplish your goals.
 For many non-profits, churches, candidates, schools and causes, online fundraising on your WordPress website is likely to be the most critical part.

-Announcing, Give.
+Announcing: Give.
 The most flexible, robust, and easy to use WordPress plugin for accepting donations directly on your website.
 Upon activation, Give provides you with powerful features geared towards helping you raise more funds for your cause.

 ### Why Give? ###

-Prior to Give there's was no single go to solution for accepting donations on WordPress.
-Sure, Gravity Forms and WooCommerce are great plugins but they're not developed to work specifically with donations.
+Prior to Give there's was no single go-to solution for accepting donations on WordPress.
+Sure, Gravity Forms and WooCommerce are great plugins but they're not developed to work specifically for donations.
 This can often lead to your users being confused by unnecessary cart systems, incorrect terminology, or lack of flexibility.
-As an Admin, you may have experience wrestling with the various other WordPress donation plugins.
+As an admin, you may have wrestled with the various other WordPress donation plugins.
 Dealing with the lack of documentation and unreliable support can be an all too common occurrence and a real pain.

 There's a better way.
 Now you have Give.